-- Secure grant funding for SGM-TIP Planning Phase II with proposals to Santa Monica Mountains Conservancy, LA County Regional Parks and Open Space District Program, Federal Lands Access Program and others with US Forest Service and partners
+- Secure grant funding for SGM-TIP Planning Phase II with proposals to Congressional members, Santa Monica Mountains Conservancy, LA County Regional Parks and Open Space District Program, Federal Lands Access Program and others with US Forest Service and partners

 - Commence transit infrastructure planning for 10 sites on the two priority routes

 - Work with Rep. Gomez to reintroduce Transit to Trails Act funding source

 - Secure funding for Fish Canyon trail, closed for years, with the City of Duarte to restore public access and shuttle service

 - Ensure long-term sustainable access programs based on community engagement with park-poor communities of color and visitor stewardship

 - Develop a comprehensive program vision including educational on-board videos and a trained naturalist workforce who will welcome visitors with a respectful appreciation of the mountains.

 Nature for All’s All Aboard for Nature Program aims to diversify and expand access to nature and get underserved communities outdoors and to enjoy the benefits provided by our public lands and open, green spaces.